64MP Hawkeye

 You now get more horsepower to build more applications, to cover more industries, to unlock more fields, at a much lower cost.

-For seasoned makers, Pi Hawk-eye is designed to ensure you a smooth yograde, it is compatible with everything you already have: the v1/v2 form-factor, the MIPI CSI-2 connection, the latest libcamera software, the standard tripod mount, etc.
+For seasoned makers, Pi Hawk-eye is designed to ensure you a smooth development, it is compatible with everything you already have: the v1/v2 form-factor, the MIPI CSI-2 connection, the latest libcamera software, the standard tripod mount, etc.

 Image Sensor